 At the smarter end of the scale, business standard for men is an outfit of suit jacket and matching trousers, formal collared shirt, usually with a tie, and formal leather shoes, preferably black.
-A blouse or suit with a smart skirt or tailored trousers and formal shoes with a low heel is the female outfit equivalent.
+A blouse or suit with a smart skirt or tailored trousers and formal shoes is the female outfit equivalent.

 These basic dress codes are varied endlessly by organisations.
 But how do they work for call centres?

 Electrical product retailer Dixons uses smart business attire at its Sheffield contact centre.
 Men are expected to wear a collared shirt and smart trousers.
 A blouse and skirt or trousers are the norm for women.
 Since Dixons is open seven days a week, Friday, weekends and pay days are dress-down days, when staff are allowed to wear casual clothes.